bkclark/pimcpp/source/Actions.rst

   \mathcal{K_{m}} = \frac{ND}{2}\log{4\pi\lambda\tau} + \sum_{n} [-\frac{R_{m}-R_{m+1}+nL}{4\lambda\tau}]

 where :math:`n` is a vector of integer values and :math:`L` is the box length.
+Currently in PIMC++, this action is implied and need not be specified in the input.

 NumImages
 ^^^^^^^^^